TanStack/form/docs/framework/react/guides/validation.md

 - [Valibot](https://valibot.dev/)
 - [ArkType](https://arktype.io/)

+*Note:* make sure to use the latest version of the schema libraries as older versions might not support Standard Schema yet.

 To use schemas from these libraries you can pass them to the `validators` props as you would do with a custom function:

 ```tsx